Texas study aims to get more young adults vaccinated against HPV

 Summary

-This study looks at how to increase HPV vaccination among young adults aged 18-26 in Texas.
-Researchers will test different methods to encourage college students to start and complete the vaccine series.
+This study looks at how to increase HPV vaccination rates among young adults aged 18-26 in Texas.
+Researchers will test different ways to encourage college students who haven't had the vaccine to start and complete the series.
 The goal is to prevent HPV infections and related cancers.

 Disclaimer